Hiexy/CSCBot/README.md

 # CSCBot
-A discord which will handle moderation in the official CSC server for the 21/22 year.
+A discord bot which will handle the moderation in the official CSC server for the 21/22 year.